Bourne-ID/Ban-Checker-for-Steam/README.md

 Remove all reference to API keys and using Google App Cloud for calls, therefore hiding all keys but keeping the 'click and go' usability available.

 ## Privacy Policy
 Data submitted using this app will be sent to a Google Cloud Application for fast cache returns and ease of use.
-Please see the [Cloud App Privacy Policy](https://github.com/Bourne-ID/Steam-Ban-Cloud-Check/blob/master/README.md) for information on data stored in the cloud.
+Please see the [Steam-Ban-Cloud-Check Privacy Policy](https://github.com/Bourne-ID/Steam-Ban-Cloud-Check/blob/master/README.md) for information on data stored in the cloud.

 **No data is stored in the Chrome Extension**